jnau/Jnau-Sample-Scripts/Matlab-Octave/ReadMe.md

 # Matlab/Octave

 These folders contain scripts written in Matlab/Octave for certain projects and courses.
+My more recent matlab scripts are found in my Theoretical Cardiology repository.

 ## Numerical Analysis